 14. Amazon Handmade

 If you are a craftsman or an artisan, you can apply to Amazon Handmade.
 Think of it as Amazon’s version of Etsy.
 You control your own prices and can ship out your products yourself.
-The fees are much higher than Etsy, as they charge 15% commissions and a $1 minimum referral fee.
+The fees are much higher than Etsy, as they charge 15% commissions and a $1 minimum A percentage based cost for selling products on Amazon, usually, 7-15% based on final selling price..
 Amazon is also very selective about who they allow into the program.

 The Handmade program is open to Artisans who make: